ReeezZ/rust_guitar_app/README.md

 ## Current Status: Early Phase

 This project is in an early phase and is a bit chaotic currently.

-### Current Problems / TODOs

-- The git branches are a bit chaotic:
-  - Doing multiple different things on different feature branches.
-  - I will realign all this rather soon, hopefully.
-- Dead code warnings:
-  - I wanted to overengineer a music library, and not everything is used yet.
-  - The warnings hurt me too, trust me.
+Currently this is more a tech demo to myself to try various approaches.

 ---